kellinpelrine/MarginalGAN/README.md

 ![image](https://github.com/kellinpelrine/MarginalGAN/blob/master/MNIST_FMNIST_results.JPG)

-There is more information in the included report on part 1 of the project and proposal for part 2.
+There is more information included in the report on part 1 of the project and the proposal for part 2.